aaronbloomfield/pdr/tutorials/05-make/index.md

 While it may seem a bit more complicated to do this in two separate steps, it turns out to be very useful if you have a very large program -- such as hundreds (or thousands) of .cpp files.
 If you modify only one file, you just have to compile that single file, and then link everything together.
 Specifically, you don't have to compile all the other files again.
 So far, we have been telling the compiler to do these two commands at the same time (i.e., `clang++ foo.cpp bar.cpp baz.cpp` or `clang++ *.cpp`).
 This tells clang++ to compile each file separately, and then link them together to create the executable a.out.

 If you specify the -c option to clang++, it tells the compiler to just compile the file, but do not link it.
 The result of this compilation is called an *object file*, and has a .o extension.
-This, if you call 'clang++ -c foo.cpp', the compiler will create a foo.o file.
+This, if you call `clang++ -c foo.cpp`, the compiler will create a foo.o file.
 You will need to compile each .cpp file in this way.
 Take your code from the stacks post-lab:

 ```
 clang++ -c postfixCalculator.cpp